cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 #### Data

 #### Tensorboard
 Tensorboard logs are stored in `checkpoints/celeba/logs`.
 I am updating Tensorboard every step as training isn't completely stable yet. *These can get very big*, around 50GB.
-See around line 115 in `train.py` to change how often logs are commited.
+See around line 115 in `train.py` to change how often logs are committed.

 #### Results